seluce/OcenFin/README.md

 ---

+## Installation

+You can install OcenFin via an `.ipk` file. **No root is required.**

+1. **Prepare the TV:** Install the official "Developer Mode" app from the LG Content Store on your TV and enable it.
+2. **Sideload from PC:** To install the app from your computer to the TV, I highly recommend using **[dev-manager-desktop](https://github.com/webosbrew/dev-manager-desktop)**.
+It provides a very easy-to-use graphical interface.
+3. **Bypass the 50-Hour Limit:** LG restricts developer apps to a 50-hour lifespan.
+To keep OcenFin working permanently, use `dev-manager-desktop` to also install the **"Auto Dev Token Refresh"** app on your TV.
+It automatically resets the timer in the background so your apps never expire.

+---

 ## Work in Progress

 * **Keep it Simple:** Instead of blindly adding new features, my main focus is on making the existing app better, faster, and more stable.